MehrazRumman/gsoc-2025/README.md

 Key deliverables:

- - Frontend: Build a simple blog UI using React or Angular.
+ - Frontend: Build a simple blog UI using `React` or `Angular`.
  - Backend: Implement REST or GraphQL APIs using NodeJS for blog post management.
- - Additional Service: Use Python to generate automated blog summaries using an AI library like HuggingFace or OpenAI's API.
+ - Additional Service: Use `Python` to generate automated blog summaries using an AI library like HuggingFace or OpenAI's API.
  - Cloud Deployment: Demonstrate local development and deploy the app using MetaCall's FaaS and deployment tools.

 Documentation will explain how to: